alanzplus/Unblock-Netease/README.md

 `./scripts/resolve-and-append.sh` backups your original `/etc/hosts` to `/etc/host-backup` and appends content of `./scripts/resolved` to `/etc/hosts`

 Then you should be able to access the restricted contents using Netease Music application or browser.

+#### Tips
+It looks like the restriction to domain `music.163.com` is session based.
+In other words, once you have gotten access to it, your session will be valid for a period of time even you remove (or comment out) `music.163.com` entry in `/etc/hosts`.

+After having access, it is better to comment out `music.163.com` for higher speed because the DNS from Unblock Youku suffers high delay time to time.

 ### Resolve Domain Names Only
 Run `./scripts/resolve-domain-names.sh` to resolve the domains names and outputs resolved domains `./scripts/resolved`.